 PIT-tagged Juvenile Lamprey.- Confederated Tribes of the Umatilla Indian Reservation (CTUIR) personnel have run a variety of screw traps on the Umatilla River between autumn and spring annually.
 This trapping indicates that the movement of outmigrating juvenile lamprey peaks during high river flows, including flooding or rain-on-snow events.
 CTUIR and its partners used a screw trap located approximately 2.8 rkm upstream of the river mouth to capture and tag juvenile Pacific Lamprey associated with these types of events on the Umatilla River in early 2017 and 2019 to 2020.
-Captured juvenile Pacific Lamprey were implanted with 8-mm FDX PIT tags and released in groups into the Umatilla River approximately 0.8 rkm upstream of the Feed Diversion Canal (FDC).
-The screw trap was not operated in 2021 and 2022; therefore, no release groups were placed upstream of Feed Diversion Canal (Table 3).
+Captured juvenile Pacific Lamprey were implanted with 8-mm or 10-mm FDX PIT tags and released in groups into the Umatilla River approximately 0.8 rkm upstream of the Feed Diversion Canal (FDC).
+The screw trap was not operated from 2021 to 2023; therefore, no release groups were placed upstream of Feed Diversion Canal in these years (Table

+3).
 CTUIR personnel have also intermittently used electrofishing in the Umatilla River and Meacham Creek upstream of Feed Diversion Canal to capture and tag larval and juvenile Pacific Lamprey with 8-mm and 10-mm FDX PIT tags, after which these fish were released near their capture location.
-From late 2020 through early 2022 no lamprey were captured, tagged, or released upstream of the canal via electrofishing (Table 3).
+From late 2020 through early 2023 no lamprey were captured, tagged, or released upstream of the canal via electrofishing (Table 3).
 Since 2017 we have monitored fish detection at antenna arrays within Feed Diversion Canal, in the Umatilla River, and downstream in the Columbia River to estimate what percentage of juvenile Pacific Lamprey releases become entrained into the canal, how water conditions are related to entrainment, to monitor the size distribution of entrained individuals, and to document individuals that escaped the canal.
 Steelhead and Chinook Salmon PIT detections were examined to confirm the satisfactory operation of the canal and bypass fixed arrays in years when few or no larval Pacific Lamprey were detected.

 Table 3.
 The number of PIT-tagged Pacific Lamprey released annually by CTUIR personnel for detection.
 Juvenile Pacific Lamprey were captured in screw traps, tagged, and released in groups upstream of the Feed Diversion Canal (release groups).
 Both larval and juvenile Pacific Lamprey were also captured by electrofishing and released in place (volitional).
+No larval or juvenile lamprey were captured and released in water years 2018, or 2021 - 2023.

-Water year Release type Release groups (N) Juvenile Pacific Lamprey (N) Release date(s)

-2017 Release group(s) 3 309 2/8/2017 - 2/9/2017

-2017 Volitional N/A 0 N/A

-2018 Release group(s) 0 0 N/A

-2018 Volitional N/A 0 N/A
+Water year Release type Release groups (N) Juvenile Pacific Lamprey (N) Release date(s) 2017 Release group(s) 3 309 2/8/2017 - 2/9/2017 2017 Volitional N/A 0 N/A 2019 Release group(s) 1 498 1/24/2019 2019 Volitional N/A 536 10/10/2018 - 11/15/2018 2020 Release group(s) 4 1478 1/26/2020 - 1/28/2020 2020 Volitional N/A 0 N/A

-2019 Release group(s) 1 498 1/24/2019

-2019 Volitional N/A 536 10/10/2018 - 11/15/2018

-2020 Release group(s) 4 1478 1/26/2020 - 1/28/2020

-2020 Volitional N/A 0 N/A

-2021 Release group(s) 0 0 N/A

-2021 Volitional N/A 0 N/A

-2022 Release group(s) 0 0 N/A

-2022 Volitional N/A 0 N/A